 Turkish chess Federation President Gulkiz Tulay receives the award from FIDE for the best website maintained by any national federation | Photo: Amruta Mokal

 Sagar ShahSagar is an International Master from India with two GM norms.
-He is also a chartered accountant.
 He loves to cover chess tournaments, as that helps him understand and improve at the game he loves so much.
-He is the co-founder and CEO of ChessBase India website, the biggest chess news outlet in the country.
+He is the co-founder and CEO of ChessBase India, the biggest chess news portal in the country.
+His YouTube channel has over a million subscribers, and to date close to a billion views.
+ChessBase India is the sole distributor of ChessBase products in India and seven adjoining countries, where the software is available at a 60% discount. compared to International prices.

 We use cookies and comparable technologies to provide certain functions, to improve the user experience and to offer interest-oriented content.
 Depending on their intended use, analysis cookies and marketing cookies may be used in addition to technically required cookies.
 Here you can make detailed settings or revoke your consent (if necessary partially) with effect for the future.
 Further information can be found in our data protection declaration.